-Generally, if the corporation gives you a share of its real estate tax deduction and that amount reasonably reflects the cost of real estate taxes for your dwelling unit, that amount is your share of the real estate tax.
+Generally, your share of the corporation's real estate tax is the amount the corporation gives you.
+It must reasonably reflect the cost of real estate taxes for your dwelling unit.

 Refund of real estate taxes.
 You must reduce your deduction by your share of any refund the corporation received for real estate taxes it paid this year.